rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 - `_safeMint(address to, uint256 tokenId, bytes memory data)`
 - `_nestMint(address to, uint256 tokenId, uint256 destinationId, bytes memory data)`

-The latter is used to mint a child NFT directly into the parent NFT, so implement it if you forsee it applies to your use case.
+The latter is used to mint a child NFT directly into the parent NFT, so implement it if you foresee it applies to your use case.
 Additionally burning and transfer functions can be implemented using:

 - `_burn(uint256 tokenId, uint256 maxChildrenBurns)`
 - `transferFrom(address from, address to, uint256 tokenId)`